 - Finish: medium length, Play-Doh, vegetal and earthy.

 - Score: 79

-This is an interesting one, and not in a great way.
+This is an interesting one.
 That Play-Doh note is strange and the vegetal notes are amped up to 11.
 Some will love this, but it’s not quite up my alley.

 Glen Breton 14 Rare – 43%

 This is a triple gold winner for Glenora, and their Master Distiller, Daniel Maclean felt it hit its peak and needed to bottle it.

 - Nose: more like the 10 year if memory serves. apple, pear, grass, hay, brown sugar, quite delicate.

 - Palate: very light but creamy, oak, vanilla, caramel, woody, malt, grassy.
 Very much like a Speyside or Highland scotch. lightly bitter, faint chocolate and some honey suckle.

 I can see why this won awards.
 It’s a very light and delicate spirit, but a gorgeous and deep single malt that beautifully balances the grain, yeast and oak influences.